Syrve/front.api.doc/v6/en/CashRegisters.md

 ```

 # Syrve POS to External Fiscal Registers Interaction
 Syrve POS communicates with External Fiscal Registers using the [`ICashRegister`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Devices_ICashRegister.htm) interface.
 This interface is used to control external FCR operations.
-For instance, if an order is being paid in Syrve POS, the control will come in the [`ICashRegister.DoCheque()`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_Devices_ICashRegister_DoCheque.htm) command with the [`ChequeTask`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Tasks_ChequeTask.htm) details required to perform the operation on the FCR.
+For example, if an order is being paid in Syrve POS, the control will come in the [`ICashRegister.DoCheque()`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_Devices_ICashRegister_DoCheque.htm) command with the [`ChequeTask`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Tasks_ChequeTask.htm) details required to perform the operation on the FCR.
 Syrve POS would standby until the command is executed and would analyze the FCR response ‒ [`CashRegisterResult`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Results_CashRegisterResult.htm).

 #### FCR Operations
 **1.** [`Setup()`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_Devices_IDevice_Setup.htm) — FCR setup.
 This is the first command executed by the plugin.
 It is invoked when you add a new FCR or edit existing FCR settings.
 The primary plugin’s task is to save and apply new [`CashRegisterSettings`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Settings_CashRegisterSettings.htm) settings that arrive as an argument.
 More often than not, this command stops the FCR driver, applies new settings, and starts the FCR if it has been running: